francisvalguedes/TrajectoryOrbitPropag/README.md

 the install_debian.sh file will create a python environment in an env folder located in the repository folder and install the dependencies in the file requirements.txt

-## Run App streamlit server:
+## Run the streamlit application on a server:

 Activate env and run streamlit app
 ~~~
 ./run.sh
 ~~~

-## If necessary redirect port 80 to 8080
+# If necessary redirect port 80 to 8080

 Test if the web server works on port 8080: my_ip_address:8080